wdwind/accurate_weibo_crawler/README.md

 `python crawler.py`

 ## Disclaimer
-Since Weibo's (public or private) APIs are extremely unstable, I don't give any promise about the output of the program.
+Since Weibo's (public or private) APIs are extremely unstable, there is no guarantee that the program will give the right output.
 Use it at your own risk.
-I would suggest to not run the crawler so frequently.